 Constriction of small arteries in the fingers and toes begins quickly, most often triggered by exposure to cold.
 It may last minutes or hours.
-The fingers and toes become pale or bluish, usually in patches.
+The fingers and toes become pale (pallor) or bluish (cyanosis), usually in patches.
 Only one finger or toe or parts of one or more may be affected.
 The fingers or toes usually do not hurt, but numbness, tingling, a pins-and-needles sensation, and a burning sensation are common.
 As the episode ends, the affected areas may be redder than usual or bluish.
 Rewarming the hands or feet restores normal color and sensation.

-If episodes of Raynaud syndrome recur and are prolonged (especially in people with systemic sclerosis), the skin of the fingers or toes may become smooth, shiny, and tight.
+If episodes of Raynaud syndrome recur and are prolonged (especially in people with systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare, chronic autoimmune rheumatic disorder characterized by degenerative changes and scarring in the skin, joints, and internal organs and by blood vessel abnormalities... read more ), the skin of the fingers or toes may become smooth, shiny, and tight.
 Small painful sores may appear on the tips of the fingers or toes.

 For people with secondary Raynaud syndrome, doctors treat the disorder causing it.